Have you ever had a healthy smoothie for breakfast, only to be starving by 10am?

 Keep them in an airtight container in the fridge to keep them fresh.

-My chia batch tends to last around 5 days using this airtight container chia tip.
+My chia batch tends to last around 5 days in the fridge using this airtight container chia tip.

 Use plenty of liquid